24rochak/CF-TEST/README.md

 # CF-TEST
-Test repo for cloud formation and code pipeline
+Test repo for cloud formation and code pipeline.